Motorola 6809: 6800 and 6502

 The Motorola 6800 was designed beginning in 1971 and released in 1974.
 In overall design terms, it has a strong resemblance to other CPUs that were designed from the start as 8-bit designs, like the Intel 8080.
 (Note: In contrast to other early CPU designs that attempted to emulate minicomputer instruction sets and were much more complex.)
 It was initially fabricated using early NMOS logic, which normally required several different power supply voltages.
 A key feature was an on-chip voltage doubler that allowed it to run on a single +5 V supply, a major advantage over its competitors like the 8080 which required -5 V, +5 V, and +12 V.

 The 6800 was initially fabricated using the then-current contact lithography process.
 In this process, the photomask is placed in direct contact with the wafer, exposed, and then lifted off.
-There was a small chance that some of the etching material would be left on the wafer when it was lifted, causing future chips patterned with the mask to fail.
+There was a small chance that some of the etching material would be left on the photomask when it was lifted, causing future chips patterned with the mask to fail.
 For complex multi-patterned designs like a CPU, this led to about 90% of the chips failing when tested.
 To make a profit on the small number of chips that did work, the prices for the working models had to be fairly high, on the order of hundreds of dollars in small quantities.

 Some of the 6800's designers were convinced that a lower-cost system would be key to widespread acceptance.
 Notable among them was Chuck Peddle, who was sent on sales trips and saw prospective customers repeatedly reject the design as being too expensive for their intended uses.
 He began a project to produce a much less costly design, but Motorola's management proved uninterested and eventually told him to stop working on it.
 Peddle and some other members of the 6800 team left Motorola for MOS Technology and introduced this design in 1975 as the MOS Technology 6502.